-e.
-Click Next.
+16. Click Next.

-After you click Next, the infrastructure implementation is deployed.
+Warning: After you click Next, the infrastructure implementation will be deployed.
 Please ensure that your infrastructure choices are adequate to your needs.
-An incorrect or insufficient configuration might require a reinstall of all capabilities.
+An incorrect or insufficient configuration may require a reinstall of all capabilities.

-12. On the Confirm dialog, to start deploying the nodes, click Yes.
+On the Confirm dialog, click Yes to start deploying master and worker nodes.